Klein Independent School District: Academics

 For each school year, the Texas Education Agency rates school district performance based on statistical data.
-Beginning in 2017–2018, the agency calculates a score for each district from 0 to 100 which is used to assign a grade from A to F. In 2021–2022, the district received a score of 89 and a B grade.
-School districts did not receive a score or rating for 2019–2020 or for 2020–2021 due to the COVID-19 pandemic.
-For the 2018–2019 school year, Klein ISD received an overall score of 89, resulting in a B grade.
-The district received a score of 85 and a B grade in 2017–2018.
+Beginning in 2017–2018, the agency calculates a score for each district from 0 to 100 which is used to assign a grade from A to F. School districts did not receive a score or rating for 2019–2020 or for 2020–2021 due to the COVID-19 pandemic.
+Other than these two years, the district has received a B grade from the Texas Education Agency in every year under this system through 2024–2025.

 From 2013 to 2017, the agency rated school districts as either Met Standard, Met Alternative Standard, or Improvement Required.
 Klein ISD received a Met Standard rating for each year under this system.
 School districts did not receive a rating for the 2011–2012 school year as the agency transitioned from using the Texas Assessment of Knowledge and Skills (TAKS) to the State of Texas Assessments of Academic Readiness (STAAR) as the basis for their accountability ratings.

 From 1996 to 2011, the agency rated school districts as either Exemplary, Recognized, Academically Acceptable, or Academically Unacceptable.
 From 2004 to 2008, the district was rated Academically Acceptable, and from 2009 to 2011, the district received a Recognized rating.
 School districts did not receive a rating for the 2002–2003 school year as the agency transitioned from using the Texas Assessment of Academic Skills (TAAS) to the TAKS standardized test.
 The district was rated Academically Acceptable from 1996 to 2001 and Recognized in 2002.

 On January 18, 2019, Klein ISD was a finalist for the H-E-B Excellence in Education Award.

 Demographics

-In the 2020–2021 school year, the district had a total of 52,824 students, starting from early childhood/pre-kindergarten education through grade 12.
-The district had 3,617.09 teachers and 3,274.48 additional staff for a total of 6,891.57 employees on a full-time equivalent basis.
-The district's student to teacher ratio was 14.60.
+In the 2024–2025 school year, the district had a total of 52,437 students, starting from early childhood/pre-kindergarten education through grade 12.
+The district had 3,564.11 teachers and 4,305.61 additional staff for a total of 7,869.72 employees on a full-time equivalent basis.
+The district's student to teacher ratio was 14.71.
 The ethnic distribution of students was: